-- Any person over 16 years of age living and sleeping in a residential rental unit or having actual possession of said residential rental unit for a period of 30 days during the calendar year.
+- Any person living and sleeping in a residential rental unit or having actual possession of said residential rental unit.

 - The person who holds record title and/or the equitable owner under an agreement of sale of a property upon which a residential rental unit is erected or maintained.
-If more than one person owns the residential rental unit as joint tenants, tenants in common, tenants by the entireties, or tenants in copartnership, each such person shall be considered an owner and shall have all of the duties of an owner under this article.
+If more than one person owns the residential rental unit as joint tenants, tenants in common, tenants by the entireties, or tenants in co-partnership, each such person shall be considered an owner and shall have all the duties of an owner under this section.

-- A natural individual, unincorporated association, partnership, corporation, estate, trust or any other legally recognized entity, and the members of such partnership and the officers of such corporation.
+- A natural individual, unincorporated association, partnership, corporation, estate, trust or any other legally recognized entity, and the members of such partnership and the officers of such entities.

 - Any parcel of real estate within the Borough, including the land and all buildings and appurtenant structures, on which one or more residential rental units are located.

 - A rooming unit or a dwelling unit let for rent or a dwelling unit occupied by any persons other than one occupied solely by the owner and members of the owner's family.
 Each individual townhouse dwelling, each individual apartment unit, each individual unit in a multifamily building, and each rooming unit shall be considered a separate residential rental unit.
 If a structure contains a rooming unit or if any portion of the structure is let for rent, it shall be considered a residential rental unit whether or not the owner or a relative of the owner also resides in the structure.
-A residential rental unit includes dwelling units under lease-purchase agreements, or long-term (greater than six months) agreements of sale.
+A residential rental unit includes dwelling units under lease-purchase agreements or long-term (greater than six months) agreements of sale.
 A residential rental unit shall not include a hotel unit or a hospital room utilized for medical services.

 - ROOMING UNIT